live-miner/live-miner/config/includes.binary/README.txt

  1. Boot parameters
  2. Configuration file (`live/live-miner.conf`)

+See `live/live-miner.conf` for the list of options and their corresponding boot parameters.

 Values from boot parameters override values from the file, so use them if you don't want to remaster the CD.
-If you are booting several systems then use the boot parameters in combination with network booting.
+To edit them, press `tab` at the boot menu and then hit enter to boot.
 In order to escape spaces in boot parameters, use octal.
 For instance:

     live-miner.urls=http://user:pass@host0:port\040http://user:pass@host1:port

-See `live/live-miner.conf` for the list of options, and their corresponding boot parameters.
+If you are regularly rebooting, or are mining with several systems then you should set up network booting, and customize the parameters in your `PXELINUX` configuration.

 Bugs
 ----